May 3, 2025

 Barrier #3: Co-Sell without a system

-While 71% of companies in our study say they’re actively co-selling with hyperscalers, more than half (51%) still identify co-sell execution as a barrier to scale.
-This disconnect highlights a critical issue: participation in co-sell programs doesn’t automatically translate to pipeline impact.
 In many organizations, co-sell is still ad hoc — driven by individual relationships, reliant on manual processes, and lacking visibility in CRM systems.
 As a result, co-sell momentum often stalls in the handoff between sales, alliances, and hyperscaler field teams.

 Even motivated sales reps struggle to engage effectively when workflows aren’t embedded into their existing motion.
-Without clear guidance on when and how to involve cloud partners, or systems that track co-sell attribution and ROI, opportunities fall through the cracks.
-And without strong alignment with Partner Development Managers (PDMs), companies miss out on joint selling opportunities and executive amplification.
+Opportunities are lost because there’s no clear guidance on when and how to involve cloud partners, or systems to track co-sell attribution and ROI.

 What leaders do differently